Philip Lymbery: Career

 Lymbery also set up the Extinction and Livestock conference in London in October 2017, bringing together Compassion in World Farming and WWF UK, supported by HRH Prince of Wales Charitable Foundation.
 It was at this event that Lymbery called for a new global agreement on food systems.
 He predicted that meat eating will be a thing of the past by 2100 in a debate at Oxford Union in January 2018 and in an op-ed article published in The Daily Telegraph the same month.

 Lymbery's first book, Farmageddon: The True Cost of Cheap Meat, is described as 'a wake-up call to change our current food production and eating practices, looking behind the closed doors of the runaway industry and striving to find a better farming future.'

 In response to the book, The Sunday Telegraph said: "Thanks to campaigners such as Philip Lymbery, the truth about factory farming has been laid bare", and Joanna Lumley described the book as: "A devastating indictment of cheap meat and factory farming.
 Don’t turn away: it demands reading and deserves the widest possible audience."
-This was followed by the publication of ‘Farmageddon in Pictures: The True Cost of Cheap Meat [17] – in bite-sized pieces, a pictorial version of the original.
+This was followed by the publication of Farmageddon in Pictures: The True Cost of Cheap Meat – in bite-sized pieces, a pictorial version of the original.

-Lymbery’s second book Dead Zone: Where the Wild Things Were, focuses on how industrial agriculture is a major driver of wildlife declines worldwide: from mammals, to sea life, birds, reptiles and insects.
+Lymbery's second book Dead Zone: Where the Wild Things Were, focuses on how industrial agriculture is a major driver of wildlife declines worldwide: from mammals, to sea life, birds, reptiles and insects.

-TV presenter and naturalist, Chris Packham, CBE, described Dead Zone as: "An honest, compelling and important account and a critical lease for a fusion of farming, food and nature."
+TV presenter and naturalist, Chris Packham, described Dead Zone as: "An honest, compelling and important account and a critical lease for a fusion of farming, food and nature."

-Lymbery is a recognised thought leader and is regarded as one of the food industry’s most influential people.
-He has taken part in several Chatham HouseUN and EAT meetings, and his lectures, speeches and appearances take him across the globe to meet with policymakers, companies, experts and members of the public.
+Lymbery is a recognised thought leader and is regarded as one of the food industry's most influential people.
+He has taken part in several Chatham House, UN and EAT meetings, and his lectures, speeches and appearances take him across the world to meet with policymakers, companies, experts and members of the public.

 Personal life

 Lymbery has had a lifelong interest in birdwatching.
 He has travelled extensively and spent 10 years leading wildlife tours for Gulliver’s Natural History Holidays to locations including the Seychelles, Costa Rica, Morocco, the United States of America and various destinations in Europe.
 He is a licensed bird-ringer for the British Trust for Ornithology.

 A keen photographer, Lymbery is also a naturalist and environmentalist aiming to draw attention to the role of industrial agriculture in the decline of wildlife worldwide.

-Lymbery lives in rural West Sussex with his wife, stepson, rescue dog Duke, and three chickens – Monty the cockerel and two ex-commercial rescue hens, Sparkle and Trixie.
+Lymbery lives in rural West Sussex with his wife, stepson, a rescue dog and three chickens.
 He is a licensed bird-ringer for the British Trust for Ornithology.